Square Foot Garden: The Easy Way To Plan Yours

 Maximizing Space Efficiency in Small Gardens

 One of the main advantages of square-foot gardening is its ability to optimize space.
 By planting in compact squares, you can grow a significant number of plants in a limited area.
 This is particularly beneficial for urban gardeners or those with small yards or balconies.
 Square foot gardening allows you to grow a diverse range of vegetables, herbs, or flowers without needing a large plot of land.
+Sketch out your square foot garden planting chart first on paper to plan everything out.

 Reducing Water Usage and Weed Growth